-The Wisconsin DNR has a number of programs available ranging from threatened and endangered species to water quality to parks and open space to wetlands.
+The Wisconsin DNR has several programs available ranging from threatened and endangered species to water quality, parks, open space and wetlands.
 The DNR is available to provide information on endangered and threatened species.

 Wisconsin Department of Trade and Consumer Protection (DATCP)